MazzyK/Vigenere-Cypher/README.md

 key: ORAK </br>
 message: AVONISEVIL (spaces are not used in the message)

 to encode the message the key must first be repeated to the length of the message.
 The message (AVONISEVIL) is 10 characters long and the key (ORAK) is 4 characters long so it will become ORAKORAKOR.
-In the event that the message is shorter than the key then only the number of letters reqired will be used to encrypt the message.
+In the event that the message is shorter than the key then only the number of letters required will be used to encrypt the message.

 Next using the key, message and the tabula recta the letter at the intersection of the each key and message letter is identified to create the cypher.
 So the intersection of O (<strong>O</strong>RAKORAKOR) and A (<strong>A</strong>VONISEVIL) points to the letter O and so this is the first letter of the cypher.
 The whole itteration goes as follows:
 <table>